steve-crouch/COMP3207-python-basics/supplementary-slides.md

 - Use a browser to go the following URL and download the materials to your machine:
 **http://users.ecs.soton.ac.uk/stc/COMP3207-materials.zip**
-- Copy the file to your home directory (or C:\ if on a Windows machine)
+- Copy the file to your home directory
+     + Mac OS X, Linux: e.g. /home/user
+     + Windows: e.g. C:\\Users\\user

 ## Extract the materials